 Butternut - Juglans cinerea - A native nut tree from Canada

-The Butternut (Juglans cinerea) is also called white walnut, it is the only walnut tree native to Canada.
+The Butternut (Juglans cinerea) is also called white walnut It's the only walnut tree native to Canada.
 It's the most cold resistant of all walnut trees.

 Soil and growth

-The Butternut (Juglans cinerea) is a fast growing but relatively short lived tree, it will rarely reach 75 years old.
-Its nut is delightful, it's very mild, sweet and oily, hence its name.
-It is the only walnut tree to survive in zone 2, but to produce nuts it needs to be in zone 3.
+The Butternut (Juglans cinerea) is a fast growing tree with a relatively short lifespan.
+It will rarely reach 75 years old.
+Its nut is delightful, in that it's very mild, sweet and oily.
+It is the only walnut tree able to survive in zone 2.
+However, to produce nuts it needs to be in zone 3.
 It is easy to identify a Butternut among other walnut (Juglans family) trees: the green husk covering the shell of the nut is sticky!
-The Butternut will grow better in a rich, well drained and deep soil, but it still will give correct results in a sandy, dry and infertile soil.
+The Butternut will grow better in a rich, well drained and deep soil.
+It will also thrive in sandy, dry and infertile soil.
 It will give much better results than the Black Walnut in a poor soil.
 The Butternut is intolerant to competition and will not survive if planted in complete shade.
 It must be planted in a sunny area.

-Our seedling are all originating from a tree planted in a "clean" site that does not show any sign of canker.
-But, that does not mean that our source is resistant to the Butternut canker, it might simply had never been in contact with it.
-If you know any Butternut tree that has shown resistance to the Butternut canker (this means, a mature Butternut tree in perfect health planted nearby other Butternut trees affected by the canker), we would be really grateful if you could inform us.
-If everybody could open his eyes and search for a disease resitant Butternut, we might be able to save this specie by propagating this canker resistance genetic.
+Our seedlings all originate from a tree planted in a clean site that showed no sign of canker.
+However, that doesn't mean that our source is resistant to the Butternut canker.
+It might simply mean it has never been in contact with the disease.
+If you know any Butternut tree that has shown resistance to the canker, i.e, a mature Butternut tree in perfect health planted nearby other Butternut trees affected by the disease, we would appreciate you contacting us.
+By working collegially towards a solution, we might be able to save this specie by propagating a canker resistant genetic.

-Planting a Butternut tree does not mean that it will not become big and nice and yield a wonderful harvest!
-The nut is superior in taste to the walnuts you buy in grocery and it contains 20% protein.
-As explained earlier, if planted in a "clean" place you have amuch better chance to taste those wonderful nuts.
-The more Butternut that are planted, the better it is for the species because it means that we will have more chances to find a disease resistant Butternut and save it.
+Planting a Butternut tree doesn't mean that it will not yield a wonderful harvest!
+The nut is superior in taste to the walnuts sold in grocery stores and it contains 20% protein.
+As explained earlier, if planted in a clean environment, you will have a better chance to taste these wonderful nuts.
+The more Butternut that are planted will help increase our chances to find a disease resistant Butternut and save it.
 Help us!